Dangerous Green Laser Pointers

 Ref.: encyclopedia articles on laser pointers and laser safety

 Here is a safety warning which might help to prevent terrible accidents.
 I just learned that some people are selling quite cheap "laser pointers" via ebay, emitting green light at a power level of the order of 100 mW.
 Such a power level is of course well above what is reasonable for a laser pointer – about 1 mW should normally be enough.
-(Less optical power is required for a green laser pointer, as compared with a red one, since the eye is significantly more sensitive to green light.)
+(Less optical power is required for a green laser pointer, as compared to a red one, since the eye is significantly more sensitive to green light.)
 Indeed it is shown that such lasers can ignite a watch, burn skin, etc.

 To make things worse, there are reports that such pointers sometimes even don't have a proper filter to remove the infrared light!
-Without a filter, there can be an infrared power of many hundreds of milliwatts, as the green light is not directly generated with a laser diode, but rather by frequency doubling the output of an infrared solid state laser (a kind of microchip laser) which itself is pumped with an infrared laser diode.
+Without a filter, there can be an infrared power of many hundreds of milliwatts, as the green light is not directly generated with a laser diode, but rather by frequency doubling the output of an infrared solid-state laser (a kind of microchip laser) which itself is pumped with an infrared laser diode.

 Even without the infrared light, such devices are rather dangerous: directly looking into the beam, you can destroy your eye within a fraction of a second.
 Even a weak reflection is strong enough to cause an injury of the retina.